Roy Rowan: Roy Rowan Scholarship (OPCF)

 Roy Rowan was president of the Overseas Press Club from 1998 to 2000.
 Immediately following the concluding year of his presidency, family, friends and admirers established and funded an Overseas Press Club Foundation (OPCF) scholarship in his name.
 Don Underwood, a former executive at Time, Inc and Merrill Lynch, was instrumental in helping organize and secure initial contributions to the scholarship fund.
 The scholarship is awarded annually by an OPCF scholarship committee to an aspiring young reporter usually in the final year of undergraduate or graduate school.
 The scholarship award provides a stipend in support of an OPC-arranged overseas press assignment with a major magazine or newspaper.
-The winner is announced and recognized annually at the Overseas Press Club Foundation Scholar Awards Luncheon held in New York City that features over 20 scholarship award winners and includes a keynote address by a distinguished journalist.
+The winner is announced and recognized annually at the Overseas Press Club Foundation Scholar Awards ceremony held in New York City that features over 20 scholarship award winners and often includes a keynote address by a distinguished journalist.
 A description of the Roy Rowan Scholarship may be accessed at the OPC Foundation website featuring a list of all OPCF scholarships.